stan-dev/cmdstanpy/docsrc/workflow.rst

     my_model.exe_file
     my_model.code()

-The method :meth:`~CmdStanModel.compile` is used to compile the model as needed.
-When the argument ``force=True`` is present, CmdStanPy will always compile the model, even if the existing executable file is newer than the Stan program file.

 Model compilation is carried out via the GNU Make build tool.
 The CmdStan ``makefile`` contains a set of general rules which specify the dependencies between the Stan program and the